iRead With: Caillou: What’s That Funny Noise? by Tribal Nova -Review

 Caillou stories are perfect for toddlers and pre-school aged children, they are bright and colorful, tell stories of everyday events the children can easily relate to, and are calm and gentle tales.
 Getting children actively engaged with books from an early age, and getting them thinking and talking about what has been read is very important.
 It helps them to develop a good vocabulary and lays a foundation for skills they will need in their school years.
 I think this series is a very useful reminder of the importance of making reading with your child a 2-way communication, and it actively encourages parents to interact with their children when reading.
 Many parents already do this, but for those who don’t, or who need some more practice in developing questions, it provides a useful framework for developing this skill.
 The “living words” are a nice feature too, as the interactivity associated with them – from recording the word, and the animations it triggers, help children to associate the written and spoken word with its meaning.
 I like the inclusion of the theater mode too as it encourages children to use their imagination and tell their own stories.
 Highly recommended for children aged 2-5 years.

-Caillou: What's That Funny Noise? - Digital story book and reading method for Preschool kids by i Read With by Tribal Nova
+Caillou: What's That Funny Noise? by i Read With by Tribal Nova